Quick Answer: Do Small Businesses Need Insurance?

 - Data breach insurance

 A data breach policy is highly recommended for businesses that deal with sensitive or highly confidential information about clients to protect you from both electronic and physical breaches.
 Since big companies are implementing more sophisticated security measures to protect their data, hackers find it hard to get through to them, shifting their focus to smaller businesses.
+According to Verizon’s 2025 Data Breach Investigations Report, small businesses account for 43% of all cyberattack targets globally.
+The average cost of a data breach for a small business is $149,000, according to research published by IBM’s Cost of a Data Breach Report 2025.
 To avoid undergoing all the damages a hack can cause to your business, this is modern-day coverage that you should truly consider.

 - Workers’ compensation insurance